 Daily habits can offer an effective buffer.

 A few simple routines help to create quality time and moments of contentment that make a big difference in how you feel.

-- Do something before checking your phone.
-This helps you create a calm, clear space for the start of your day, instead of filling it with other people’s thoughts, ideas and requests for your time.
-This could be having coffee or doing some exercise.
+Find something you like doing so you create some space at the start of your day.
 I like to write in my morning journal.
 Related post: This book changes lives

-- Daydream.
-Working and being productive is good, but so is doing nothing.
-We all need time to relax.
+Try to do nothing sometimes.
 Give yourself permission to allow your mind to wander.
-If you think of something you need to do, don’t immediately reach for your phone.
+If you think of something you need to do, don’t automatically reach for your phone.
 Make a note on paper, or simply trust that if it’s important, it will come back to you later.

 When you are completely involved in doing something you enjoy, you are naturally in a state of flow.
 This could be cooking, reading or another hobby.

 - Spend time with friends and loved ones

 Long work schedules and screen time can be a barrier to real-life connections.
 Phone calls can seem quite old-school but are a nice way to stay in touch without messaging.

 Our quality of sleep is dependent on our pineal gland, which is sensitive to light, especially from screens.
 This is why it’s helpful to have something to do for a couple of hours to help you prepare for sleep.
 Try to build a routine for yourself, whether it’s reading, drinking tea, having a bath, or listening to music.